 Rightly or wrongly, many people hate the stretch marks on their bodies.
 The pink (and later, white) straight lines found on hips and tummies can change the way a person feels about their body.
 But the good news is, there are a number of ways you can prevent stretch marks from occurring, or reduce their appearance.

 At Victorian Dermal Group, we specialise in providing highly effective, non-invasive skin treatments.
-Book a free skin consultation with our expert clinicians.
+Book a skin consultation with our expert clinicians.

 What causes stretch marks?

 The most common causes of stretch marks are pregnancy and rapid weight gain and/or loss.
 But you can also get stretch marks when you’re a teenager and experience a growth spurt, or if you have hormonal imbalances which increase and decrease parts of your body.

 Stretch marks form when collagen and elastin fibres tear and levels of glucocorticoids (hormones produced by the adrenal glands) are elevated.